Operating Budget Instructions

 The part-time faculty and special pay for academic services subaccount code will correspond to the full-time pay schedule (6/10 - 6/9) for any full-time employees who are paid in this category for work that has been contracted beyond the scope of their full-time employment contract.

-Operating Budget: Your operating budget will be represented by line item rather than pool account in the nonpersonal services, travel and equipment categories.
+Operating Base Budget: The approved base budget will be available on July 1 as the new operating budget.
+All base budgets will be represented by line item rather than pool account in the nonpersonal services, travel and equipment categories.
 This will enable you to manage your budget more efficiently, since you will be able to determine clearly the available balances within each expenditure account within your budget.
 Therefore, it is important that your budget represent accurately the expenses you plan to incur within each of the separate expenditure accounts within the nonpersonal services, travel and equipment categories, and you should take this opportunity to adjust your budget for the upcoming year.
 Your review of last fiscal year's actual expenditures as well as the current fiscal year experience will help you identify specific accounts requiring adjustment.

 As you manage your budget throughout the fiscal year, it should be emphasized that budget adjustments to the nonpersonal services, travel and equipment accounts will be made at the pool level (For example: to move travel funds to equipment--you would increase 7999 and decrease 9899) the amount of shortage or overage in the pool will provide a starting point for the realignment of succeeding years base budgets.
 Adjustments to the personal services and all recovery categories will continue to be made at the line item.